4.5 KiB

 BROWSER="chromium" makers clean

-- To lint the code,
+• To lint the code, lint is the task.

 makers lint